bordigoni/client-reg-wasm/README.md

 I still need to enhance the coding experience, you need to open both directory in separate intellij in order to have it to looked compilable for now.
 It should be feasible.

-## TODO
+## Next steps

-* refactor / cleanup / tests / docs
+* Features / deps related
-* explore workspaces to manage two projects in one repo
+  * API Key Hashing
+  * JWT handling
   * try to generate protobuf struct in wasm-filter

     (cannot work for now at it brings tonic in and wasm build fails with too many code that cannot be compiled with the wasm target)
+  * allow APIKey in query string
+* Envoy related
    * understand why messages are consumed 2 by 2
+   * use several envoys
    * extends envoy config to have 3 API, no auth, APIKey, Basic + TLS
-* allow APIKey in query string
-* JWT handling
+* Clean code
+  * refactor / cleanup / tests / docs
+  * explore workspaces to manage two projects in one repo
+  * Config as JSON (protobuf Struct)